 So What Are We Doing About It?

-OurMoneyMarket applies the latest technology throughout its application process to solve logistical problems such as the above, and to ensure we are providing a frictionless user experience.
-A good example of how we streamline the application process is that we directly pull applicant’s bank statements from their bank account via a secure online portal – too easy.
-This makes the income verification process quick and simple.
+OurMoneyMarket applies the latest technology throughout its application process to solve logistical problems such as the above.
+This also allows us to provide a frictionless user experience.
+A good example of how we streamline the application process is that we directly pull applicant’s bank statements from their bank account via a secure online portal.
+Too easy.
+This makes income verification quick and simple.